pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 What is it?
 -----------

+*Say Alice, Bob, and Charlie have access to different resources a, b, and c.
+Say Alice wants b, Bob wants c and Charlie wants a, however they do not know each other, nor do they trust each other.
+By-the-way those a, b and c can be anything, e.g 'a' the ability to give maths lessons, 'b' some barrel of beer, and 'c' coins from a certain currency.
+Finally, say Alice, Bob and Charlie have an iPhone, Android, or whatever Smart Phone in their pockets.
+Using Secure eXchange Protocols on their Smart Phones, they should be able to quickly declare their resources and needs on virtual ad hoc markets, which will then propose the obvious deal between them.
+If the three of them accept the deal, then an electronic contract will be secured, which is a formal proof of their agreement to perform the swap.*

-Let us explain what is meant by an open, ubiquous, peer-to-peer, secure protocol suite for multi-party exchanges of contracts.
+Let us now explain what is meant by an open, ubiquous, peer-to-peer, secure protocol suite for multi-party exchanges of contracts.

 ### Protocols.